practicalli/clojure-study-group-website/README.md

 ## Setup

-To get an interactive development environment run:
+Start an interactive development environment (REPL driven by Figwheel), either use your favourite editor or on the command line, run:

     lein figwheel

-and open your browser at [localhost:3449](http://localhost:3449/).
+and open your browser at [localhost:3449](http://localhost:3449/) (this should open automatically though).

-This will auto compile and send all changes to the browser without the need to reload.
+Each time you save changes or evaluate code it is auto compiled and all changes are sent to the browser without the need to reload.
 After the compilation process is complete, you will get a Browser Connected REPL.
 An easy way to try it is:

     (js/alert "Am I connected?")